-Encrypt all backups that have been deleted from your phone, including email and social media messages.
+Encrypt all backups deleted from your phone, including email and social media messages.

 Consider using a VPN (Virtual Private Network).
 This is a way to connect securely to your company’s network remotely and encrypt data on the device so others can’t intercept it while it’s in transit or stored on it.

-Don’t use public Wi-Fi networks or hotspots when working remotely because they don’t always provide the security measures needed to protect against cyber threats–and many times, and they aren’t even secure!
-They may even come with malware built into them by hackers who want access to your information without you knowing about it until it’s too late…
+Don’t use public Wi-Fi networks or hotspots when working remotely because they don’t always provide the security measures needed to protect against cyber threats – and many times, they aren’t even secure!
+They may even come with malware built into them by hackers who want access to your information without you knowing it until it’s too late…

-If you’re going to implement a remote-work program, you must conduct regular risk assessments.
-Risk assessments should be done at least once a year and preferably every six months.
-If you don’t do risk assessments, you risk not knowing what your risks are or, worse, not knowing how to mitigate them.
+If you implement a remote-work program, you must conduct regular risk assessments.
+Risk assessments should be done at least once a year, preferably every six months.
+If you don’t do risk assessments, you risk not knowing your risks or, worse, not knowing how to mitigate them.

-An excellent way to do this is by hiring an external third party (not your IT department) who can help identify vulnerabilities in your system and recommend how to fix them or avoid them altogether (by blocking access or isolating them).
+An excellent way to do this is by hiring an external third party (not your IT department) who can help identify vulnerabilities in your system and recommend how to fix or avoid them altogether (by blocking access or isolating them)— hiring a virtual tech assistant to complete an assessment of your cyber security.
 Please make sure these recommendations are documented so they can be shared with all employees on an ongoing basis, as well as in times of crisis or even natural disasters like earthquakes where there may be disruptions in communications lines for weeks at a time.

 Allow your employees to work remotely.
 Virtual assistants are one of the best ways for employers to implement a remote workforce.
 They can help you with everything from data and security to risk assessments and cybersecurity training.
 You can even use them to check employee workflows, so you don’t have to worry about anyone cheating the system by working off-hours or not putting in enough hours during a given week.